-key default description

-background None Widget background color

-cardid None Card Id

-channel 'Master' Channel

-device 'default' Device Name

-emoji False Use emoji to display volume states, only if theme_path is not

-set.
-The specified font needs to contain the correct unicode char-

-acters.

-fmt '{}' How to format the text

-font 'sans' Default font

-fontshadow None font shadow color, default is None(no shadow)

-fontsize None Font size.
-Calculated if None.

-foreground 'ffffff' Foreground colour

-get_volume_comma Command to get the current volume

-limit_max_volume False Limit maximum volume to 100%

-markup True Whether or not to use pango markup

-max_chars 0 Maximum number of characters to display in widget.

-mouse_callbacks {} Dict of mouse button press callback functions.
-Acceps functions

-and lazy calls.

-mute_command None Mute command

-padding 3 Padding left and right.
-Calculated if None.

-step 2 Volume change for up an down commands in percentage.
-Only

-used if volume_up_command and volume_down_command are

-not set.

-theme_path None Path of the icons

-update_interval 0.2 Update time in seconds.

-volume_app None App to control volume

-volume_down_comm Volume down command

-volume_up_comman dNone Volume up command
+key default description background None Widget background color cardid None Card Id channel 'Master' Channel device 'default' Device Name emoji False Use emoji to display volume states, only if theme_path is not set.
+The specified font needs to contain the correct unicode characters. fmt '{}' To format the string returned by the widget.
+For example, if the clock widget returns '08:46' we can do fmt='time {}' do print 'time 08:46' on the widget.
+To format the individual strings like hour and minutes use the format paramater of the widget (if it has one) font 'sans' Default font fontshadow None font shadow color, default is None(no shadow) fontsize None Font size.
+Calculated if None. foreground 'ffffff' Foreground colour get_volume_comma Command to get the current volume limit_max_volume False Limit maximum volume to 100% markup True Whether or not to use pango markup max_chars 0 Maximum number of characters to display in widget. mouse_callbacks {} Dict of mouse button press callback functions.
+Accepts functions and lazy calls. mute_command None Mute command padding 3 Padding left and right.
+Calculated if None. scroll False Whether text should be scrolled.
+When True, you must set the widget's width. scroll_clear False Whether text should scroll completely away (True) or stop when the end of the text is shown (False) scroll_delay 2 Number of seconds to pause before starting scrolling and restarting/clearing text at end scroll_hide False Whether the widget should hide when scrolling has finished scroll_interval 0.1 Time in seconds before next scrolling step scroll_repeat True Whether text should restart scrolling once the text has ended scroll_step 1 Number of pixels to scroll with each step step 2 Volume change for up an down commands in percentage.Only used if volume_up_command and volume_down_command are not set. theme_path None Path of the icons update_interval 0.2 Update time in seconds. volume_app None App to control volume volume_down_comma Nd ne Volume down command volume_up_commar dNone Volume up command class libqtile.widget.QuickExit(config)

-2.4.49 QuickExit
+2.4.50 QuickExit